 The combined releases from Our House and Log Cabin diversion dams indirectly affect the 4.7-mi section of the Middle Yuba River from Oregon Creek to the Middle Yuba River's confluence with the North Yuba River (i.e., Oregon Creek Reach).
+However, existing minimum flow releases from both locations in July through October are usually inflow equal to outflow.
 The overall gradient in the reach is 1.3 percent.
 In the 1.3 miles of the reach that had on-the-ground habitat mapping done, there was 881 square feet of gravel that is trout spawning size.
 YCWA estimated this size gravel becomes mobile at a flow of 255 cfs, which has a return interval of less than 1 year under Without-Project conditions and 1 year under With-Project conditions.